For founders

-You're the spec, the marketing, the analytics, and the email copy. m18t is the workspace that knows it.
+You write the product, the marketing, the analytics, and the email copy. m18t is the workspace that knows it.

-If you're building one product (or two side projects) and your week disappears into context-switching between Notion for the spec, Coda for the content calendar, Buffer for social, Canva for graphics, and GitHub Projects for engineering — m18t is the rebuild you would have done if you'd had time.
+If you're building one product (or two side projects) and your week disappears into context-switching between a doc tool for the product definition, a table tool for the content calendar, a scheduler for social, a design tool for graphics, and a board for engineering, m18t is the rebuild you would have done if you'd had time.

 The day this changes